VOLTTRON/volttron/docs/source/core_services/service_agents/alerter/AlertAgent.rst

 Configuration
 -------------

-Topics are organied by groups.
+Topics are organized by groups.
 Any alerts raised will summarize all missing topics in the group.

 Individual topics have two configuration options.
 For standard topics